-A licence to own more than more than two dogs may be granted, have conditions imposed or be refused at the discretion of the attending Dog Control Officer.
-The licencing process is set out in the Christchurch City Council Dog Control Bylaw.
+A licence to own more than two dogs may be granted, have conditions imposed or be refused at the discretion of the attending Animal Management Officer.
+The licencing process is set out in the Council's Dog Control Policy and Bylaw 2016.
 The licence fee is set through the Annual Plan process, together with dog registration fees.

-When a licence to own more than two dogs is applied for, a Dog Control Officer will visit the property to check that it is appropriate for the number and type of dogs that the applicant wishes to keep.
-They will check a number things, including:
+When a licence to own more than two dogs is applied for, an Animal Management Officer will visit the property to check that it is appropriate for the number and type of dogs that the applicant wishes to keep.
+They will check a number things, including that:

 They may also offer advice on how to minimise the potential for the dogs to bark, howl or otherwise cause a nuisance.

-More information is contained in the Council’s Dog Control Policy.
+More information is contained in the Council’s Dog Control Policy and Bylaw 2016.